-Read More Central America
+Read More Belize

-Product Review Disclosure: Tropic Air provided us with a complimentary flights on their Blue Hole Tour from San Pedro on Amergris Caye, Belize.
+Product Review Disclosure: Tropic Air Belize provided us with a complimentary flights on their Blue Hole Tour from San Pedro on Ambergris Caye, Belize.
 This did not influence my post in any way and as always I’ve provided a balanced and honest review.
 Read more in our full Product Review Disclosure.

 I love Tropic Air!
 It is so much fun to fly in a small plane.
 Thank you for sharing your Blue Hole experience.

 Yes we really enjoyed the experience with them 🙂

 What a spectacular trip – thank you for sharing!